Previous Station Call Sign From 1961 - 2004 was WN8EDX and WA8EDX

 The Wright was decommissioned on May 27th, 1970.
 She was stricken on December 1, 1977 and scrapped, beginning in August,1980.

 I served on board the U.S.S Wright after graduating from Radioman "A" school in 1964.
 I was assigned to Circuit Control as a cryptograph operator.
-Having a general class amateur license since high school, paved the way for this assignment.
-In 1967 after four years of active duty, I left the Wright and returned to civilian life.
+Having a general class amateur license since the beginning of high school, paved the way for this assignment.
+Although I was proud to have served three years aboard the Wright, in 1967 after four years of active duty, I left the Wright and returned to civilian life.

 ...........Forty Three years later